 - CHANGE: Creating documented systems and processs for repeating tasks to streamline workflows and ensure consistent outcomes regardless of who is doing the work.

-- RESULT: Many tasks and activities happen through automation and others can be successfully delegated to and completed by other team members and contractors.
+- RESULT: Many client management are automated and others can be successfully delegated to and completed by other team members and contractors.

 MYTH: If I am unavailable, my clients may go somewhere else.